-- 1) The retention period for test assignments, keys and the assessments of written tests is two years. - 2) De retention period for final Bachelor's projects is seven years.
+- 1) The retention period for test assignments, keys and the assessments of written tests is two (2) years in the administration of the relevant chair or department. - 2) De retention period for final Bachelor's projects is seven (7) years.
+Bachelor's theses are filed digitally at a central location by the Executive Board of the University of Twente.